phpearth/docs/security/intro.md

 A lot of security breaches happen where users can upload a file on server.
-Make sure you go through all the vulnerabilities of uploading files such as renaming uploaded file, moving it to publicly unaccessible folder, checking file type and similar.
+Make sure you go through all the vulnerabilities of uploading files such as renaming uploaded file, moving it to publicly inaccessible folder, checking file type and similar.
 Since there are a lot of issues to check here, more information is located in the separate FAQ: